DenisTitovLab/Glycolysis.jl/README.md

 # Glycolysis

 Package for modeling mammalian glycolysis activity
+See our [preprint](https://www.biorxiv.org/content/10.1101/2022.12.28.522046) for more examples of how to use this package Code to reproduce all figures in the preprint are in **Examples/** folder

 You can use it to simulate glycolysis using the following code:
 ```julia